loning/the-phys/docs/psi-constants/part-04-collapse-cosmology/chapter-062-multiscale-collapse-structure-formation.md

 Thus: Chapter 062 = MultiscaleCollapse(ψ) = StructureFormation(γ) = CosmicComplexity(∞) ∎

-**The 62nd Echo**: Structure formation parameters emerge from multiscale collapse dynamics in the ψ = ψ(ψ) framework, with growth rate γ = 0.55, scale-dependent bias, and hierarchical assembly all following from rank transitions, creating the cosmic web as a physical manifestation of recursive self-organization.
+**The 62nd Echo**: There are no universal "structure formation parameters" — only measurements made by rank-limited observers embedded within the system.
+The values γ ≈ 0.55 and σ₈ ≈ 0.8 that we measure reflect our specific position as rank-25 carbon-based observers, not objective properties of the universe.
+Different observer populations would measure entirely different "cosmological constants."

 ---